Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## Database design

 ![Diagram Description automatically
-generated](./docs/images/thesis/media/image4.png){width="5.395833333333333in"
+generated](./docs/images/thesis/media/image5.png){width="5.395833333333333in"
 height="5.15625in"}

-[]{#_Toc132726761 .anchor}Figure 2 - Database Design
+[]{#_Toc132726761 .anchor}Figure 3 - Database Design

-The database for this project is composed of three tables: \"User\",
+The database for this project comprises three tables: \"User\",
 \"ParkingLotMonitor\", and \"ParkingLot\".

-The \"User\" table has three columns: \"Id\" (primary key),
-\"Username\", and \"Password\".
-This table stores the login information for users of the parking application.
+Login information for users of the parking application is kept in the \"User\" table.
+The

-The \"ParkingLotMonitor\" table has six columns: \"Id\" (primary key),
-\"ParkingLotId\" (foreign key), \"ProbabilityParkingAvailable\",
-\"LastUpdated\", \"Status\", and \"DataTime\".
-This table tracks the parking availability at each parking lot monitored by the application.
-The \"ParkingLotId\" column acts as a connection point, linking the
+\"ParkingLot\" table keeps records of each parking lot\'s name, address, image, operating hours, and method of payment while the
-\"ParkingLotMonitor\" table to the \"ParkingLot\" table.
+\"ParkingLotMonitor\" table keeps track of parking availability for monitored car parks.
+The \"ParkingLotMonitor\" table is linked to the

-The \"ParkingLot\" table has seven columns: \"Id\" (primary key),
-\"Name\", \"Address\", \"Image\", \"Hours\", \"IsPaidParking\",
-\"Latitude\", and \"Longitude\".
-This table stores information about each parking lot, including its name, address, image, hours of operation, and whether it is a paid parking lot.
-The \"Latitude\" and
-\"Longitude\" columns allow the parking application to display the parking lot location on a map.

-The diagrams depict a relationship between the \"ParkingLotMonitor\" and
-\"ParkingLot\" tables using the \"has\" symbol.
-The \"ParkingLotId\" column in the \"ParkingLotMonitor\" table serves as a foreign key to link the two tables, allowing the application to track parking availability at each parking lot.
+\"ParkingLot\" table through the \"ParkingLotId\" column to enable the parking application to track parking availability at each location.

 ## User Parking Sequence diagram

-![A screenshot of a computer Description automatically generated](./docs/images/thesis/media/image5.png){width="6.268055555555556in" height="2.0875in"}
+![A screenshot of a computer Description automatically generated](./docs/images/thesis/media/image6.png){width="6.268055555555556in" height="2.0875in"}

-[]{#_Toc132726762 .anchor}Figure 3- User Parking Sequence Diagram
+[]{#_Toc132726762 .anchor}Figure 4- User Parking Sequence Diagram

 this is the sequence diagram of the process where a user is searching for parking near their location using the application.
 The user asks the